verrazzano/docs/content/en/docs/applications/kubernetes/_index.md

                 ...
 ```
 {{< /clipboard >}}
-The `oam-kubernetes-runtime` operator has the following limited set of cluster role privileges by default.
+The `oam-kubernetes-runtime` operator has the following limited set of cluster role privileges, by default.

 | API Groups | Resources | Verbs |
 | --- | --- | --- |